mjwelchphd/GalaxyRevisited/README.md

 This style would be considered a model-view-controller (MVC) style, but Galaxy Revisited isn't tightly bound to that style and considers MVC to be more of a _suggested pattern_ of design.
 Do what's best for your project; don't manipulate your code to comply with a style strictly for the sake of compliance.
 Think pragmatically.

-A big difference you'll see in _Galaxy Revisited_ is the use of DTOs or Data Transfer Objects (see Addendum C); here we refer to them as _contexts_.
+A big difference you'll see in _Galaxy Revisited_ is the use of DTOs or Data Transfer Objects (see the [section on DTOs](#0537ec6b-30bf-4d3d-a84b-6492e321461b) for more information); here we refer to them as _contexts_.

 The project folder for _Galaxy Revisited_ looks like this: